 Divorcing parents in Texas and elsewhere may be facing many challenging issues.
 But, they likely have certain expectations when it comes to the divorce process.
 Because the growing trend is for parents to co-parent and reach a joint custody agreement, divorcing parents believe that they are entitled to 50 percent or nearly 50 percent of the time with his or her child.
 While this is often the case, there are matters where one parent might be able to obtain full custody of the child or children.

 Courts tend to agree that joint custody is in the best interests of the child, as it enables the child to see both parents on a regular basis.
-So, unless the other parent poses serious danger to their child and has a history that illustrates a pattern of unsafe behavior, the goals of winning fully custody should be understood.
+So, unless the other parent poses serious danger to their child and has a history that illustrates a pattern of unsafe behavior, the goal of winning full custody should be understood.

 Child custody battles are emotional and difficult to navigate.
 However, parents seeking to serve the best interests of their child have mechanisms to help them obtain the best custody arrangement for their child.
 It is important that divorcing parents understand their rights and what options they have to best protect them.